Test User Registration Process (OTG-IDENT-002)

-Some websites offer a user registration process that automates (or semi-automates) the provisioning of people with system access.
+Some websites offer a user registration process that automates (or semi-automates) the provisioning of system access to users.
 The identity requirements for access vary from positive identification to none at all, depending on the security requirements of the system.
-Many public applications completely automate the registration and provisioning process because the size of their userbase makes it impossible to manage manually.
+Many public applications completely automate the registration and provisioning process because the size of the user base makes it impossible to manage manually.
 However, many corporate applications will provision users manually, so this test case may not apply.

-Verify the identity requirements for user registration align with business/security requirements
+- Verify that the identity requirements for user registration are aligned with business and security requirements.

 How to test

-- Verify the identity requirements for user registration align with business/security requirements
+Verify that the identity requirements for user registration are aligned with business and security requirements:

 - Can anyone register for access?